oddbird/oddleventy/content/work/quarqnet.md

       to help the entire team communicate consistently and write code that integrates smoothly.
 summary: |
-  QuarqNet allows athletes to track and analyze their activities, sharing their location and statistics with friends, family, coaches, and colleagues in real time.
-QuarqNet also integrates with Quarq's telemetry and reporting hardware, and third-party services like Strava, Training Peaks, Dropbox, and Today's Plan.
+  A custom application built from scratch in collabortion with Quarq's internal developers -- with real-time updates, social networking, and third-party integrations.
 ---

 {% import 'quotes.macros.njk' as quotes %}